Circuit de Cadours: Historic race track of Cadours Laréole

 Cadours is now part of the Toulouse city district.
-At the time of the start of the race-track, Cadours and more importantly its 600 inhabitants have demonstrated their capability to organise important events, "first flight event" in the 1920, air shows later, horse races and cycle races, too, before World War II.
+At the time of the start of the race-track, Cadours and more importantly its 600 inhabitants had demonstrated their capability to organise important events: a "first flight event" in the 1920s, air shows later, horse races and cycle races, in the years before World War II.

-An inhabitant from Cadours, surrounded by his friends, decided to establish an automobile event, his name: Louis Arrivet.
+Louis Arrivet, an inhabitant from Cadours, together with friends, decided to establish an automobile event.
 He was a local mechanic and owned a car repair shop in the middle of the village.
-He was a fan of nice pieces of machinery of nice mechanic.
+He was a fan of interesting pieces of machinery.
 He owned a Bugatti 47.
 He was also an engine tuning specialist and his skills were well known beyond the limits of the county.
-His address book was impressive, it included a range of sports car enthusiasts which will allow him to bring together, with the help of a newly appointed organizing committee, for a very first event called "Cadours Stop and Go" about 20 competitors.
+His address book was impressive, it included a range of sports car enthusiasts which allowed him, with the help of a newly appointed organizing committee, to bring together about 20 competitors for a first event called "Cadours Stop and Go".